spoilvoid/OpenLTM/README.md

 - TTMs: https://huggingface.co/ibm-research/ttm-research-r2

 > [!NOTE]
-> LTMs are still small in compared to foundation models of other modalities.
-We prefer to include and implement models requiring affordable training resources as efficiently as possible (for example, using several RTX 4090s or A100s).
+> LTMs are still small in compared to foundation models of other modalities (for example, it is okay to use RTX 4090s for adaptation or A100s for pre-training).

 ## Citation